Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 7. Incorporate shared decision-making

 Shared decision-making (SDM) allows physicians and patients to make health decisions together, considering the best medical evidence and the patient’s values and preferences.
-This collaborative approach leads to more personalized care and higher patient satisfaction:
+This collaborative approach leads to more personalized care and higher patient satisfaction.
+It also helps patients understand their options, from preventive care to medicine and other treatments.

 This research also observed that when patients engage in shared decision-making, outcomes improve.
 Patients are more likely to adhere to chosen treatment plans, have less regret about their decisions, and report higher satisfaction.